Do You Need to Report a Minor Car Accident in San Bernardino?

 Under California Legal Code Section 20008, all drivers have a legal duty to report any traffic accident that results in injury or death to the California Highway Patrol or police department for the city in which an accident occurs within 24 hours of the accident.
 Failure to report such an accident could lead to significant legal penalties, including criminal charges for hit-and-run.
-However, some drivers may wonder if they need to report a minor car accident that only results in minimal property damage and no injuries or fatalities.
+However, some drivers may wonder if they need to report a minor car accident in San Bernardino that only results in minimal property damage and no injuries or fatalities.

 As a general rule of thumb, report any traffic accident to the appropriate law enforcement department so an official record of the incident exists.
 Even if a traffic accident appears to have been harmless at first, it is possible for an accident to cause injuries that do not immediately manifest noticeable symptoms.
 An injured driver in this situation could face significant roadblocks if he or she attempts to file a lawsuit after failing to report the accident.